Certified Community Behavioral Health Clinic (CCBHC) Accreditation

 To learn more about how the COA Accreditation Standards align with the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care, download the COA Accreditation/CLAS Crosswalk.

-How COA Accreditation Aligns with CCBHC Certification Criteria
+How COA Accreditation Aligns With CCBHC Certification Criteria

 COA Accreditation seeks to promote whole-person wellness through its standards on integrated care and care coordination.
 These standards address key requirements in the CCBHC criteria including: